 Chiropractor Certifications & Licensure

-While requirements vary by state, all chiropractors are required to obtain a Doctor of Chiropractic (DC) degree and be licensed to work in the state they practice in.
+While requirements vary by state, all chiropractors must obtain a Doctor of Chiropractic (DC) degree and be licensed to work in the state they practice in.
 All states require passage of the National Board of Chiropractic Examiners exam and may require additional testing, such as a jurisprudence exam that tests applicants on state-specific ethics and laws.

-Additional diplomate certifications are also available through the American Board of Chiropractic Specialities (ABCS).
-Note that states regulate chiropractic in different ways, so certain specialities recognized by the ABCS may be allowed in some states but not others.
-Always check the licensing board requirements for the state in which you want to practice.
+Additional diplomate certifications are available through the American Board of Chiropractic Specialities (ABCS).
+Note that states regulate chiropractic in different ways, so certain specialties recognized by the ABCS may be allowed in some states but not others.
+Always check the licensing board requirements for the state where you want to practice.

-Furthermore, each chiropractic specialty board and council have different requirements for certification.
-Be sure to check with the specialty board or council, as well as the state licensing board, prior to selecting and working towards certification in a specialty area.
+Furthermore, each chiropractic specialty board and council has different certification requirements.
+Be sure to check with the specialty board or council and the state licensing board before selecting and working towards certification in a specialty area.

 How Much Do Chiropractors Make?